moonou/api-proxy-server/README.md

 # Api Proxy

-this project is proxy cors request
+this project is proxy cors request for `GET`

 # Usea